Travel writing workshop

-A course to turn your travel experiences into saleable travel articles or books.
+A course to turn your travel experiences into saleable travel articles.
 Your chance to get your adventures into print, examine what makes a good article and learn about what travel editors look for.
 We will explore the huge market for well written words on travel and cover both how to market yourself and your work.

 - Internet connection.
 The classes work best with Chrome.